fizista/micropython-umqtt.robust2/README.rst

 battery-powered, any connection retries will just drain battery and make device "less robust" (it will run out of juice sooner and more unexpectedly, which may be a criteria for "robustness").

+We can also cache some of the results, as far as memory allows, until we try to connect again.
+This will increase the reliability of data delivery.

 2. If there's a button, which communicates its press event, then perhaps it's really worth to retry to deliver this event (a user